 Bell peppers are filled with fiber and beta carotene, while they’re also natural antioxidants.
 The stem and seeds can be very dangerous though, so trim very thoroughly.

 You will also need to chop a bell pepper into tiny, manageable portions.
 How your cat takes to them may depend on the color.
-As cats typically reject sweet sensations, may not be keen on yellow or orange peppers.
+As cats typically reject sweet sensations, they may not be keen on yellow or orange peppers.
 A green or red pepper, however, may offer some enjoyable crunch.

 What Vegetables are Toxic to Cats?